ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ### Current states of a business step

-Business steps are in one of three current states:
+Business steps are in one of four current states:

 * Not actualised.

 * Actualised one or more times, with all associated business items having dates in the future.

 * Actualised one or more times, with at least one associated business item having a date in the past or a date of today.

-* Actualised one or more times, with no business item having a date: this only applies to 'coming into force steps', where the instrument specifies a condition as a text string rather than a date.
+* Actualised one or more times, with business items that have no date.
+This only applies to ‘coming into force steps’, where the instrument specifies a condition as a text string rather than a date.

 ### Route currentness and untraversability

 Routes may be marked with a start date and / or an end date.
 Routes having a start date in the future or an end date in the past are not current and their status attribute is marked as UNTRAVERSABLE.

+Routes are current when having:

-Routes with no start and end date, a start date in the past and no end date, an end date in the future and no start date or a start date in the past and an end date in the future are current.
+* no start date and no end date

+* a start date in the past and no end date

+* no start date and an end date in the future
+* a start date in the past and an end date in the future

-An UNTRAVERSABLE route being inbound to a step may propagate to the outbound routes of that step according to the logic below.
-This is to ensure that business steps sitting downstream of an UNTRAVERSABLE route are marked as not currently actualisable.
-For example, the route into EVEL consideration has an end date in the past since the standing orders governing EVEL were first suspended and then removed.
+An UNTRAVERSABLE route being inbound to a step may propagate to the outbound routes of that step according to the logic below, even where those routes are current.
+This ensures that business steps sitting downstream of an UNTRAVERSABLE route are marked as not currently actualisable, for example: the route into English Votes for English Laws consideration has an end date in the past since the standing orders governing EVEL were first suspended and then removed.
 This means the bridge into EVEL is UNTRAVERSABLE.
 By propagating untraversability into following routes in the EVEL procedure, we taint the roads off the closed bridge as also being closed by marking those routes as UNTRAVERSABLE.
 This allows us to flag that subsequent business steps are also not currently actualisable.

 We aim to expand the procedure model to include availability periods for routes.
 This would allow us to say a route was closed and then re-opened.